Asabeaaa/special_topics_ds/activity-1.3/interpretation.md

 No

 2. What changed in the instructions?
-The instructions became more specific, with s target audience, word limit, role, required topics, practical example, and table format.
+The instructions became more specific, with a target audience, word limit, role, required topics, practical example, and table format.

 3. Which response would you use in a course handbook?
 Which in a primary school leaflet? course handbook = prompt 3